-I found your site on the internet and I’m curious.
+I found your site online and I’m curious.
 How (on earth) did you start reading tarot cards?

 Good to hear from you.
 Often, people ask me this question and I never tire of answering it.
 When my sister was in college, she was doing her senior thesis on the History of Magic at Tufts University.
 In the course of her research she brought home a deck of tarot cards, the Waite deck with illustrations by the set designer, Pamela Coleman Smith.